mup7/anki-language-learning-flashcards-generator/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+Please, fork the repository and submit a pull request with your changes.

 ## Acknowledgements